muratk5n/thirdwave/en/README.md

 I have [double](tweets/2011/double-facepalm.jpg),
 [triple](tweets/2017/triple_facepalm.jpg),
 [quadruple](tweets/2020/quadruple-facepalm.jpg), and
 [quintuple](tweets/2020/quint-facepalm.jpg).
-I might have to get the sextuple version soon.
+I might have to do a sextuple version soon.

 MSNBC: "A deep dive by ProPublica identified at least 18 billionaires and another 252 really-rich-but-not-quite-billionaires who got